LouisMazel/maz-ui/packages/docs/docs/components/maz-pull-to-refresh.md

 ---
 title: MazPullToRefresh
-description: MazPullToRefresh is a standalone component
+description: MazPullToRefresh is a standalone component to add pull to refresh feature
 ---

 # {{ $frontmatter.title }}